Rules

 1.01 These Rules and Regulations are the Official Rules (“Rules”) of the Big Bass Tour (“Event”).

-1.02 Participants acknowledge and agree that they have reviewed, understand, and will abide by the Rules as posted on Event Organizer’s official website.
-Participants willingly and voluntarily agree to comply with the Rules for participation in the Event.
+1.02 Participants acknowledge and agree that they have reviewed, understand, and will abide by the Rules as posted on the Event Organizer’s official website.
+Continued participation constitutes acceptance of any Rule updates posted prior to the official start of the Event.

 Article II: Event Participation and Eligibility